stpha6/Emmet-Lite-Child-Theme/README.md

 ## Installation

-Requires the Emmet Lite Theme by MotoPress - https://wordpress.org/themes/emmet-lite/
+Requires the Emmet Lite Theme by MotoPress - *You can [download this theme from the WordPress.org theme repo](https://wordpress.org/themes/emmet-lite/).**

 Search the WordPress Theme repo for Emmet Lite and install